hernan-vela/HernanVelasquez_T1A2/README.md

 This also will be considered as an assignment to gain a qualification in the future, as a full stack web developer.

 ## Functionality and Features
 This portfolio shows a Home page housing four main different pages with images, text, links, animated links, buttons and a form for user input.
-The website in intended to be easily browsed, with few information, simple buttons and minimalist design.
+The website is intended to be easily browsed, with few information, simple buttons and simple design.

+### Bespoken HTML and CSS files
+The raw files to create the website were coded from scratch using VSCode, and all the resources, files, and relevant information reside in an online repository in Github (see link at the top).

+### Website Layout
+The site is comprised by a Home page with a profile picture of myself and a brief description of interests and personality, an About page with my education highlights and professional experience and a button link to a mock up resume; a Blog page that shows five made-up publications, each one with image, heading and date of post, which are linked to a generic post.
+It is also included a Contact page where an user can type information an submit it through a button at the bottom of the form.

+### Logo and Navigation Bar (navbar)

 (List of details that need to be included in this